-The headers in the system's include directory should always be the ones against which Glibc was compiled, that is, the sanitised headers from this Linux kernel tarball.
+The headers in the system's include directory (/usr/include) should always be the ones against which Glibc was compiled, that is, the sanitised headers installed in Section 6.7, "Linux-4.4.2 API Headers".
 Therefore, they should never be replaced by either the raw kernel headers or any other kernel sanitized headers.